I am a designer and carpenter based in Cornwall, UK.

 After a childhood of Blue Peter follow-alongs, and endlessly reconfiguring his bedroom furniture, Sam spent school holidays working for his parents, manufacturing wooden garden furniture, and restoring and moving antique snooker tables.

-He got properly into a creative stride at Falmouth University, studying BA Fine Art: Sculpture which gave him the freedom to explore aesthetics, context, and materials in a way that more prescribed design courses couldn't offer.
+He got properly into a creative stride at Falmouth University, studying BA Fine Art: Sculpture which gave him the freedom to explore form, aesthetics, context, and materials in a way that more prescribed design courses couldn't offer.

 Moving to London straight after graduation, a year making ends meet working in the production department on fashion shoots and big TV commercials lead to Sam discovering the joys of the film industry Art Department.
 After a further couple of years assisting established Art Directors, Sam teamed up with Arthur de Borman, a fellow Falmouth graduate and created the Art Directing duo SAM & ARTHUR.
 For six very creative years they designed and built sets and props for music videos, short films and TV commercials.
 Also commercial installations: interior design, fashion show sets, pop-ups, and sculpture design, for big brands such as Nike, Vans, Ikea, Guinness and Smirnoff, in London, Barcelona, and New York.